sikessle/alksa/ALKSA/FeatureList.md

 ### Subqueries

 * Classified as part of each statement, i.e. in SELECT <subquery> FROM .. the subquery is treated as a column.
 Therefore the subquery itself must be exactly the same, no variations allowed.
+Applies to column list, table list and where clause.